ventrisco/lstm-madness/03/02/README.md

 # 03_02

-Let's try a smaller batch size (32) and reduce epochs to 500.
+Let's go back to two periods but only 1 neuron.